richardpj/shared-run/README.md

 execution order.
 The order is most deeply nested first then reverse order of appearance in package.json.

 You can test out the command line switches (and package.json dependency order) by not specifying a shell command.
-Once you are stisfied with the behaviour you are good to go!
+Once you are satisfied with the behaviour you are good to go!

 ```
 shared-run npm install